 Silver also mentors CU students enrolled in the Executive Masters of Science in Technology Management program, particularly with a public sector focus, within the School of Professional Studies.
 His mentoring activities extend to military veterans who recently left active duty within the American Corporate Partners program and also to weekly reading sessions with a student at neighboring P.S.
 36 within the Read Ahead program.

-At the DHS he suggested potential areas of improvement in public-private collaboration related to critical infrastructure and provided independent and critical assessments of policies, procedures, and tools impacting the private sector.
-During a career spanning four decades at Goldman, he led a number of global operational and risk management initiatives in the areas of investment banking, general (corporate) services, human capital management, compliance operations, crisis management, global security, and vendor risk management.
-Silver has also held positions as senior vice president and chief administrative officer of the (internet start-up) Wit Soundview Group, executive director for Cravath Swaine & Moore, vice president/chief of staff to the president of Personal and Banking Services at Chemical Bank, principal with the consulting firm of Booz Allen Hamilton and auditor at Arthur Andersen & Co.
+Formerly a Managing Director with Goldman Sachs, Silver served during 2012-13 as a Senior Advisor/Loan Executive with the U.S. Department of Homeland Security.
+At the DHS, he suggested potential areas of improvement in public-private collaboration related to critical infrastructure and provided independent and critical assessments of policies, procedures and tools impacting the private sector.
+During a career spanning four decades at Goldman, Silver led a number of global operational and risk management initiatives in the areas of investment banking, general (corporate) services, human capital management, compliance operations, crisis management, global security, and vendor risk management.
+Silver has also held positions as: SVP and Chief Administrative Officer at the (internet start-up) Wit Soundview Group; Executive Director at Cravath, Swaine and Moore; Vice President/Chief of Staff to the President of Personal and Banking Services at Chemical Bank; Principal with the consulting firm Booz, Allen and Hamilton; and Auditor at Arthur Andersen & Co.

 Silver holds a B.S. with honors in Accounting from Pennsylvania State University and an M.B.A. from Columbia University.
 He is a certified public accountant and formerly a FINRA registered supervisor.